Handwriting worksheets are a great way to give added practice to your homeschooled student.

 Although some parents may try to save ink by using only black and white worksheets (I get it, ink is expensive--it's cheaper to just buy a new printer), remember that handwriting incorporates a lot of sensory integration.

-The use of color engages the mind and relieves the repetitive boredom of doing similar practices over and over.
+The use of color engages the mind and relieves the repetitive boredom of doing similar practices over and over, which is how we learn to write...practice and practice...over and over.
+It gets old quick.

 Once your child has completed the worksheet, be sure to go over it, practicing the sound the letter makes.
-Reinforce by allowing the child to search out pictures in their own reading library that begin with the same letter and sound.
+You can find a lot of resources on making letter sounds in the "Consonant Worksheets" section of the website.
+Don't forget to reinforce these letter sounds by allowing your child to search out pictures in their own reading library that begin with the same letter and sound.

-I've put up the first unit of handwriting lessons.
+The first unit of handwriting lessons focuses on printing the alphabet.
 They cover both upper and lowercase forms of the English Alphabet.

 Each worksheet comes with two lines of writing practice.
-Your child can trace the first couple of letters and then write his or her own.
+Your child can trace the first couple of letters and then practice his or her own handwriting on the remaining line space

-Be sure to check out the related lessons at the bottom for more help with the Alphabet and writing.
+Be sure to check out the related lessons below for more help with the Alphabet and writing.